 For investors seeking yield, the real estate industry is a great place to look.
 Intuitively, this is not surprising.
 Real estate owners collect predictable income from their tenants.
 Thus, the real estate business is qualitatively geared for business owners that want to collect periodic income.

-The stock’s current dividend yield of 5% is nearly 3x as high as the average yield in the S&P 500.
+STAG Industrial (STAG) is a commercial REIT that focuses on leasing single-tenant industrial properties throughout the US.
+The stock’s current dividend yield of 4.1% is nearly 3x as high as the average yield in the S&P 500.

 Further, STAG Industrial pays monthly dividends (rather than quarterly).
 This is highly beneficial for retirees and other investors who rely on their dividend income to cover life’s expenses.
-There are currently around 58 monthly dividend stocks.
+There are currently around 55 monthly dividend stocks.

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:

+Some REITs view single-tenant properties as risky because the properties are viewed as a binary proposition; they are either fully leased or empty.
 However, focusing on single-tenant properties creates mispriced assets, which STAG can then add to their portfolio at attractive valuations.
 This is central to STAG’s strategy and is a key differentiator among competitors.
 In addition, STAG sees a continued rise in e-commerce as a percentage of retail sales as central to its strategy, as seen below.